npatarino/got-challenge-for-android/README.md

 ###### Once you've finished
 1. Generate the application apk and place it into a distribution folder
-2. Notify by email to rrhh@idealista.com
+2. Notify by email to rrhh@idealista.com which branch you want our Android team analyze
 3. Have a rest after this "beautiful" code

 #License